 Anointing of the Sick

+The marriage covenant, by which a man and a woman form with each other an intimate communion of life and love, has been endowed with its own special character by the Creator.
+By its very nature it is ordered to the good of the couple, as well as to the generation, education, and formation of children.
 The sacrament of Matrimony signifies the union of Christ and the Church.
-It gives spouses the grace to love each other with the love with which Christ has loved his Church; the grace of the sacrament thus perfects the human love of the spouses, strengthens their indissoluble unity, and sanctifies them on the way to eternal life.
+It gives spouses the grace to love each other with the same love with which Christ has loved his Church; the grace of the sacrament thus perfects the human love of the spouses, strengthens their indissoluble unity, and sanctifies them on the way to eternal life.

-To inquire about the R.C.I.A. here at the Cathedral, please contact the Parish Office (by telephone, 518.463.4447, or by email.
+To inquire about the preparation process and celebration of Matrimony at the Cathedral, please contact the Parish Office.
+Telephone, 518.463.4447, or by email.

 - Make all wedding inquiries at least nine months to a year prior to a proposed date and time.

 - Please make no other committed arrangements until you have contacted the Cathedral Office to ascertain if a proposed date and time is open and a priest or deacon is available.
 Deacons and priests from other parishes and dioceses are welcome to preside over your marriage ceremony.

 - In accordance with the diocesan holiday calendar and in consideration of providing our staff time with their families, we respectfully ask that weddings not be scheduled on Sundays, the week which includes the Saturday of Palm Sunday weekend thru Easter Sunday, Thanksgiving Day and its weekend, and Christmas Eve through New Year’s Day.
 Thank you for your consideration in this matter.